 In this paper, we presented a method based on abstract interpretation for verifying secrecy properties of cryptographic protocols in a general model.
-Our method deals with unbounded number of sessions, unbounded number of principals, unbounded message depth and unbounded creation of fresh nonces.
-However, in contrast to the work in [5, 35, 30], where the session number is bounded, our method is not complete.
-Indeed, the problem is in its most general form undecidable even when pairing is not allowed as shown in [4].
+Our method deals with an unbounded number of sessions, an unbounded number of principals, unbounded message depth, and unbounded creation of fresh nonces.
+However, in contrast to the work of [5, 30, 35], where the session number is bounded, our method is not complete.
+Indeed, the problem is in its most general form undecidable even when pairing is not allowed, as shown in [4].
 The main contribution of the paper is a verification algorithm that consists of computing an inductive invariant using super as symbolic representation.
-Our method can already deal with models in which we distinguish between long term and short term keys and which contain variables ranging over keys.
-The idea here is that short term keys can be revealed to the intruder when a session has terminated.
-This is not the case for long term keys.
+Our method can already deal with models in which we distinguish between long-term and short-term keys and that contain variables ranging over keys.
+The idea here is that short-term keys can be revealed to the intruder when a session has terminated.
+This is not the case for longterm keys.
 This allows a more faithful modeling of some protocols.

-An version of our tool together with the examples of Table 8 is available at the url: http://www-verimag.imag.fr/~lbozga/hermes/hermes.php.
+A version of our tool together with the examples of Fig. 8 is available at: http://www-verimag.imag.fr/ ~lbozga/hermes.php.